 5. Being Chased

-Dream Translation: To dream you’re being chased means you may have been feeling helpless in a certain situation, or you’re avoiding (running away) from a real-life problem or issue that you don’t want to face.
+Dream Translation: To dream you’re being chased means you may have been feeling helpless in a certain situation, or you’re avoiding (running away) a real-life problem or issue that you don’t want to face.
 You may be avoiding something painful or fearful.
 If you continue to dream you’re being chased, it’s probably a sign that it’s time to face the problem or issue you’re avoiding.

 Scientific Interpretation: Your fight-or-flight response has been activated.
 In a study of 1,000 German adults, 26% experienced being chased in a dream.